MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/quality-orders.md

 # required metadata

 title: Quality orders
-description: This topic describes how to manually or automatically create quality orders and how to work with quality orders to perform inepsctions and record test results in Dynamics 365 Supply Chain Management.
+description: This topic describes how to manually or automatically create quality orders and how to work with quality orders to perform inspections and record test results in Dynamics 365 Supply Chain Management.
 author: perlynne
 manager: tfehr
 ms.date: 03/23/2021